 Taj Mahal City

-Palace on Wheels India: Tours
+Palace on the Wheels India: Tours

 The sightseeing tours are among the main reasons why travelers to India will choose to book Palace on Wheels train when visiting the tourist places in India.
 Although the Palace on Wheels price is a bit expensive as compared to booking a traditional Rajasthan Tour or Golden Triangle Tour, the fantastic tour experience is definitely worth the cost.